ForgeRock/ds-operator/README.md

 does not allow the template to be updated after deployment.

-A "rollback" procedure is be done as follows
+A "rollback" procedure is as follows:

 * Validate that you have a good snapshot to rollback to. `kubectl get volumesnapshots`.
 * Delete the directory deployment *and* the PVC claims.  `kubectl delete directoryservice/ds-idrepo-0 && kubectl delete pvc ds-idrepo-0` (repeat for all PVCs).